Luther College (Iowa): Campus

 Luther lies at the edge of Decorah, a small town situated in the hilly driftless region of the Upper Midwest.
 The Upper Iowa River flows through the lower portion of the nearly 200 acre central campus.
 The college owns an adjoining 800 acre devoted to environmental research, biological studies, and recreation.

 Luther student housing includes residence halls (Miller Hall, Dieseth Hall, Ylvisaker Hall, Farwell Hall, Brandt Hall, Larsen Hall, and Olson Hall) and several houses, townhouses, and apartment buildings.
 Ninety-five percent of Luther students live on campus all four years.
-One 259-student dormitory opened in 1991, with a cost of $7,000,000.
-Designed by Hammel Green & Abramson Inc., it has nine stories.
+Farwell, an upperclassmen dorm consisting of both double and single rooms housing 259 students, opened in 1991.
+Designed by Hammel, Green, & Abramson Inc., the building has nine stories costing approximately $7,000,000.

 In the 2000s, the college engaged in extensive building projects.
 A renovation of residence halls and the Dahl Centennial Union was completed in 2006, and Sampson Hoffland Laboratories, an extension of Valders Hall of Science, was completed in 2008.

 The Center for Faith and Life is Luther's largest and primary performing arts facility.
+Other performance areas on campus include the Center for the Arts and Jenson-Noble Hall of Music.

 In 2021, the historic upper campus was listed as a historic district on the National Register of Historic Places.
 At the time of its nomination it consisted of 33 resources, which included 17 contributing buildings, four contributing objects, seven non-contributing buildings, and five non-contributing objects.
 One of the contributing buildings, Koren Hall, was individually listed on the National Register in 1984.

 Academics

 Luther is an exclusively undergraduate institution, enrolling 1,744 students as of fall 2021 and employing 177 full-time faculty in 2015–2016.
 The college is accredited by the Higher Learning Commission.
 It is a member institution of the Associated Colleges of the Midwest and the Annapolis Group.

 Among private liberal arts colleges, Luther was ranked 102nd by the 2021 edition of U.S. News & World Report's college and university rankings.

-Luther enrolled 624 first-year students for the entering class of 2015.
-Thirty-one percent of first-year students were in the top 10 percent of their high school class, the average high school grade point average was 3.7, and the interquartile range for ACT scores was 23–29.
-Tuition and fees are shown as $61,500 for 2023 - 2024, with 98 percent of students receiving need- and/or merit-based financial aid.
+Tuition and fees are shown as $61,500 for 2023–2024, with 98 percent of students receiving need- and/or merit-based financial aid.

 Its most popular majors, by 2021 graduates, were: